This article covers CRUD operations in MongoDB.

 These are operations that involve inserting data into the database.
 To do this, you need to create a database to store collections where documents will be stored.

-To see the databases available on your computer, execute show dbs in the terminal.
+in the terminal.
 By default there will be three existing databases, namely admin,config and local which store metadata.
 You won't need to modify anything in these databases.

-To start using a particular database, execute use <database_name>.
+.
 If you execute this command for a database that does not exist, the database is implicitly created by MongoDB.
-Therefore, use this command to create and navigate into a database called shop

 use shop

-If you execute show dbs at this point, you won't see the database shop listed.
+at this point, you won't see the database shop listed.
 This is because MongoDB only shows databases with collections in them.
 Essentially, it shows databases with data stored in them.

 To add documents to a collection, you have two options available: insertOne() to insert one document at a time and insertMany() to insert multiple documents into a collection in one go.